 Writing a Leave Application for Professionals

-For professionals, a leave of absence application should reflect your reason for leave, along with a plan to manage your responsibilities during your time off.
+For professionals,an application for leave of absence should reflect your reason for leave, along with a plan to manage your responsibilities during your time off.
 Follow these steps:

 1. Addressing the Recipient